Zvord/zvord.github.io/_posts/2022-10-22-Virtual methods article eng.md

 layout: default
 title:  "Untangling Virtual Methods"
 date:   2022-10-22 16:11:16 +0300
+cover-img: "assets/images/virtual/madmark.png"
 ---

-![]({{ site.baseurl }}/assets/images/virtual/madmark.png)

-I'm one of those weird guys who from time to time write answers on [r/systemverilog](https://www.reddit.com/r/systemverilog/) One day I saw there a rather simple question from my point of view: what is a virtual method?
+I'm one of those weird guys who from time to time write answers on [r/systemverilog](https://www.reddit.com/r/systemverilog/).
+One day I saw there a rather simple question from my point of view: what is a virtual method?
 A protracted discussion showed that the question isn't that simple if you come to SystemVerilog with no OOP experience in other languages.
 Inheritance, method overrides, reference types - all these are the concepts crucial to understanding virtual methods work.

 Let's try to figure it out.

+![]({{ site.baseurl }}/assets/images/virtual/madmark.png)

 Referring to the language standard, we will mean [1800-2017 - IEEE Standard for SystemVerilog](https://ieeexplore.ieee.org/document/8299595).
 The code will be tested in four simulators: Riviera, VCS, Xcelium, Questa, but EDA Playground without a corporate account is enough to reproduce all examples.